 - Redevelopment Of County Property Has Economic Development Potential

 Community input has been an important part of Project Grace, and will continue to be welcome throughout the project.
-If the Board of Commissioners chooses to move forward, the next stage of structured public input will come once the development proposals are submitted at the end of 2018.
+If the Board of Commissioners chooses to move forward, the next stage of structured public input will come in early 2019, after the development proposals are submitted.
 The public can also provide feedback at any time by emailing project staff.

 Below is a summary of the public input that has helped shaped Project Grace so far…